MoonPoet/xaprb-src/content/blog/2006/08/13/four-types-of-database-abstraction-layers.md

 I generally dislike Type 3 software, and I think anyone who's ever written serious applications that require real performance from a database system will probably agree, for fairly obvious reasons.
 For one thing, platform-independent SQL is a myth.
 Easy and/or painless conversion between different database systems is, too.
 It does not exist in the real world.
 And I don't agree with those who assert it's a common requirement, or that it would be a good thing.
 I think porting from one system to another is generally rare, and trying to write "portable" systems when there's no clear need is going to cause nothing but problems.
 [YAGNI](http://c2.com/xp/YouArentGonnaNeedIt.html).

 I also dislike PHP's PEAR libraries.
 For example, in PEAR::DB and PEAR::MDB2, you never know what type of object you're going to get back from an operation!
 I said above a Type 3 SQL abstraction layer should be "elegant" and should result in writing less code.
 The PEAR error-handling paradigm is not elegant.
-Just one example: every action has to be followed by an `if` statement to check for an error. *That's what error handling is for.* You shouldn't have to write `if` statements -- the software should *throw an error when there's an error!* In my opinion, using these libraries results in ugly, complex code.
+Just one example: every action has to be followed by an `if` statement to check for an error. *That's what error handling is for.* You shouldn't have to write `if` statements---the software should *throw an error when there's an error!* In my opinion, using these libraries results in ugly, complex code.
 And remember this: error-handling code is a huge risk anyway, because it's so hard to test adequately.
 Anything that makes error-handling harder to do well is to be avoided.

 So I dislike Type 3 software; I'm also not very excited by Type 4, though I don't have such a strong aversion to it.
-It can be handy at times, but it can also promote a variety of truly bad practices (as [Sheeri Kritzer wrote recently, over-using surrogate keys can be one such bad practice](http://sheeri.com/archives/99)), and sometimes betrays a programmer's partial or complete lack of understanding of relational systems -- or worse yet, unwillingness or inability to think.
+It can be handy at times, but it can also promote a variety of truly bad practices (as [Sheeri Kritzer wrote recently, over-using surrogate keys can be one such bad practice](http://sheeri.com/archives/99)), and sometimes betrays a programmer's partial or complete lack of understanding of relational systems---or worse yet, unwillingness or inability to think.
 I've been drafting an article on ORM for six months, so I'll save my full rant for now, but ORM systems usually betray a shallow understanding of Object-Oriented Programming, too.

 ### Summary

 This has been a longish article, but that's because these are complicated issues.
 I hope I've teased things into some sort of order that helps you understand how methods of database access differ, and how database access software differs accordingly.
 I've laid out my taxonomy of such methods, from raw access to Object-Relational Mapping systems, stated the goal of each type of system, and defined what I think are useful criteria to measure how good such a system is.
 Finally, I told you why I prefer Type 2 systems for most uses.